 Preventing back injuries in the office is about more than just being mindful of your posture.
 Of course, paying attention to your posture is a crucial component, but you need to set up your office equipment in a manner that encourages you to maintain a neutral posture throughout your workday.

+In addition to chiropractic care, there are changes you can make at home to relieve back pain.
 Your desk, chair, computer, and other office equipment can impact your musculoskeletal health.
 Making the right decisions about your office setup can prevent you from overexerting yourself.

 Good Workspace Posture